facelessuser/PyMdown/docs/user-guide/general-usage.md

 # Configuration File
 The configuration file is used to specify general Python Markdown settings, optional template, CSS and JS resources for templates, and extensions that will be used.

 PyMdown on the first run will unpack user files to `~\.PyMdown` on Windows, `~/.PyMdown` on OSX and `~/.config/PyMdown` on Linux.
-The global configuration file can found here at the root of the folder along with default CSS, JavaScript, and other resources in the which would be under another sub-folder called `default`.
-Files under default will be auto-upgraded when necessary by newer versions of PyMdown and should be left unaltered.
+The global configuration file can found here at the root of the folder along with default CSS, JavaScript, and other resources which would be under another sub-folder called `default`.
+Files under `default` will be auto-upgraded when necessary by newer versions of PyMdown and should be left unaltered.
 Default files can be copied and altered outside of the `default` location for personal tweaking and usage.

 ## Python Markdown Settings
 Python Markdown has a number of settings that can be configured: